faizanasadkarim/Marketing-insights-ML-python-ecommerce/README.md

-# Marketing-insights-ML-python-ecommerce
-Business Context:
+Marketing Insights with Machine Learning for E-Commerce Business Business Context
-One of the leading E-Commerce Company would like to get marketing insights from the data to define marketing strategies going forward.
-Also, expecting to build an analytical dashboard to monitor various KPI’s & business metrics.
+This project is built to analyze marketing insights for a leading e-commerce company to help define future marketing strategies.
+The main goal is to understand the business performance through a detailed analysis of transactions, customer behavior, marketing spend, and other key performance indicators (KPIs).
+Additionally, the company aims to develop an analytical dashboard to monitor various KPIs and business metrics.

-Available Data:
+Available Data
-Transaction data has been provided for the period of 1st Jan 2019 to 31st Dec 2019.
-The below data sets have been provided.
-Online_Sales.csv: This file contains actual orders data (point of Sales data) at transaction level with below variables.
+The project uses the following datasets from the e-commerce company, covering the period from January 1, 2019, to December 31, 2019:

+Online_Sales.csv
+Contains transaction-level data from the point of sale, including:

-CustomerID: Customer unique ID
+CustomerID: Unique ID of the customer
-Transaction_ID: Transaction Unique ID
+Transaction_ID: Unique ID of the transaction
-Transaction_Date: Date of Transaction
+Transaction_Date: Date of the transaction
-Product_SKU: SKU ID – Unique Id for product
+Product_SKU: SKU ID for the product
-Product_Description: Product Description
+Product_Description: Product description
-Product_Cateogry: Product Category
+Product_Category: Category of the product
 Quantity: Number of items ordered
-Avg_Price: Price per one quantity
+Avg_Price: Price per unit
 Delivery_Charges: Charges for delivery
-Coupon_Status: Any discount coupon applied
+Coupon_Status: Whether a discount coupon was applied Customers_Data.csv

-Customers_Data.csv: This file contains customer’s demographics.
+Contains customer demographics:

-CustomerID: Customer Unique ID
+CustomerID: Unique ID of the customer
-Gender: Gender of customer
+Gender: Gender of the customer
-Location: Location of Customer
+Location: Location of the customer
-Tenure_Months: Tenure in Months
+Tenure_Months: Duration of customer subscription in months Discount_Coupon.csv

-Discount_Coupon.csv: Discount coupons have been given for different categories in different months
+Details about discount coupons applied:

-Month:  Discount coupon applied in that month
+Month: Month the coupon was applied
+Product_Category: Product category for the coupon
+Coupon_Code: Coupon code applied
+Discount_pct: Percentage of discount applied Marketing_Spend.csv
+Contains marketing spend details on both offline and online channels:

+Date: Date of the marketing spend
+Offline_Spend: Spend on offline channels (TV, Radio, NewsPapers, Billboards, etc.)
+Online_Spend: Spend on online channels (Google Ads, Facebook, etc.)
+Tax_Amount.csv
+GST (Goods and Services Tax) details for different product categories:

 Product_Category: Product category
-Coupon_Code: Coupon Code for given Category and given month
-Discount_pct: Discount Percentage for given coupon

-Marketing_Spend.csv: Marketing spend on both offline & online channels on day wise.
-Date: Date
-Offline_Spend: Marketing spend on offline channels like TV, Radio, NewsPapers, Hordings etc…
-Online_Spend: Marketing spend on online channels like Google keywords, facebook etc..

-Tax_Amount.csv: GST Details for given category
-Product_Category: Product Category
-GST: Percentage of GST

-Key Definitions:
-Invoice Value:  Invoice Value =(( Quantity*Avg_price)*(1-Dicount_pct)*(1+GST))+Delivery_Charges
-Average order value = Revenue / Transaction per customer

-Profit Margin Profit margin is the commonly used profitability ratio.
-It represents how much percentage of total sales has earned as the gain.

-Purchase Frequency is the average number of purchases made by a customer over a defined period of time (typically one month or one year).
-It is the sum of total number transactions divided by total number customers.

-Repeat rate shows you the percentage of your current customer base that has come back to shop again.

-Churn Rate is the annual percentage rate at which customers stop subscribing.

-Customer lifetime value, lifetime customer value, or life-time value is a prediction of the net profit/revenue attributed to the entire future relationship with a customer.
-Business Objective:
-The e-commerce company is expecting below analysis using the data
-1. Calculate Invoice amount  or sale_amount  or revenue for each transaction and item level  Invoice Value =(( Quantity*Avg_price)*(1-Dicount_pct)*(1+GST))+Delivery_Charges
-2. Perform Detailed exploratory analysis
- Understanding how many customers acquired every month  Understand the retention of customers on month on month basis  How the revenues from existing/new customers on month on month basis  How the discounts playing role in the revenues?
- Analyse KPI’s like Revenue, number of orders, average order value, number of customers (existing/new), quantity, by category, by month, by week, by day etc…  Understand the trends/seasonality of sales by category, location, month etc…  How number order varies and sales with different days?
- Calculate the Revenue, Marketing spend, percentage of marketing spend out of revenue, Tax, percentage of delivery charges by month.
- How marketing spend is impacting on revenue?
- Which product was appeared in the transactions?
- Which product was purchased mostly based on the quantity?
-3. Performing Customer Segmentation
- Heuristic (Value based, RFM) – Divide the customers into Premium, Gold, Silver, Standard customers and define strategy on the same.
- Scientific (Using K-Means) & Understand the profiles.
-Define strategy for each segment.
-4. Predicting Customer Lifetime Value (Low Value/Medium Value/High Value)
- First define dependent variable with categories low value, medium value, high value using customer revenue.

-Then perform Classification model
-5. Cross-Selling (Which products are selling together)  You can perform exploratory analysis & market basket analysis to understand which of items can be bundled together.
-6. Predicting Next Purchase Day(How soon each customer can visit the store (0-30 days, 30-60 days, 60-90 days, 90+ days)
- For this, we need create dependent variable at customer level (average days per one transaction for only repeat customers and divide into groups 0-30 days, 30-60 days,
-60-90 days and 90+ days) then build classification model to predict next purchase of given customer.
-7. Perform cohort analysis by defining below cohorts
- Customers who started in each month and understand their behaviour
- Which Month cohort has maximum retention?
+GST: GST percentage for that category
+Key Definitions
+Invoice Value:
+The total value of a transaction calculated using the formula:

+scss
+Copy code
+Invoice Value = ((Quantity * Avg_Price) * (1 - Discount_pct) * (1 + GST)) + Delivery_Charges
+Average Order Value (AOV):
+The total revenue divided by the number of transactions per customer.

+Profit Margin:
+Profit margin is the percentage of total sales that has been earned as gain.

+Purchase Frequency:
+The average number of purchases made by a customer over a defined period, typically a month or year.

+Repeat Rate:
+The percentage of your customer base that has returned to make another purchase.

+Churn Rate:
+The percentage of customers who stop subscribing annually.

+Customer Lifetime Value (CLV):
+A prediction of the net profit generated from the entire future relationship with a customer.

+Business Objective
+1. Invoice Calculation and Revenue Analysis
+Calculate the invoice amount for each transaction and item level using the formula above.
+2. Exploratory Data Analysis (EDA)
+Analyze customer acquisition on a monthly basis.

+Understand customer retention month-on-month.

+Measure revenue from new vs. existing customers.

+Analyze the impact of discounts on revenue.

+Explore KPIs such as revenue, number of orders, average order value, quantity sold, etc., categorized by:

+Month, Week, Day
+Product Category
+Location
+Sales Trends and Seasonality:

+Analyze trends in sales by category, location, and month.
+Investigate how sales vary on different days of the week.
+Revenue, Marketing Spend, and Tax Analysis:

+Measure the monthly revenue, marketing spend (offline and online), and tax percentages.
+Analyze how marketing spend impacts revenue generation.
+3. Customer Segmentation
+Heuristic-based Segmentation (RFM):
+Classify customers into Premium, Gold, Silver, and Standard categories based on recency, frequency, and monetary value, and devise strategies for each segment.

+Scientific-based Segmentation (K-Means Clustering):
+Perform clustering to identify different customer profiles and define tailored strategies for each segment.

+4. Customer Lifetime Value (CLV) Prediction
+Predict customer lifetime value by categorizing customers into:

+Low Value
+Medium Value
+High Value
+Build a classification model to predict the CLV based on historical purchasing behavior.

+5. Cross-Selling Analysis
+Perform market basket analysis to determine which products are frequently purchased together, allowing for better bundling and marketing strategies.
+6. Next Purchase Prediction
+Predict the likely next purchase date for each customer (within 0-30 days, 30-60 days, 60-90 days, and 90+ days) using classification models based on customer behavior.
+7. Cohort Analysis
+Define cohorts based on the first month of purchase and analyze customer behavior within each cohort, identifying the cohort with the highest retention rate.
+Features
+Comprehensive data analysis: Deep insights into customer behavior, sales trends, marketing spend, and more.
+Customer segmentation: Heuristic and scientific approaches to segmenting customers for targeted marketing strategies.
+Predictive modeling: Predicting customer lifetime value and next purchase date using machine learning.
+Cross-sell recommendations: Market basket analysis to find products that are often purchased together.
+Cohort analysis: Detailed cohort analysis to measure customer retention.
+Requirements
+Python 3.x
+Libraries: Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn, Statsmodels, Plotly, and other necessary data science tools.

+Run the analysis notebooks to get insights:

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contributing
+Feel free to fork the repository, create issues, and submit pull requests.
+Contributions are welcome!

+Contact
+For any questions or feedback, feel free to reach out